Virginia Tech® home

 2 p.m.
 Contested Spaces: A Tri-Racial Conversation Hahn Hall North - 130

-An afternoon of programming centered around the complex history of the space that Virginia Tech occupies.
-From the Native Americans who first called this place home, discover more about the history and traditions of the Monacan Nation.
-Through the descendants of the Preston family, who once lived at Smithfield and Solitude, hear about the European history of the area.
-Fraction family members will explore their ancestral story including arrival, enslavement, and exile.
-Residents from nearby Wake Forest will present a brief history of how their ancestors established a freed African American community following the Civil War.
+This afternoon of programming centered around the complex history of the space that Virginia Tech occupies.
+From the Native Americans who first called this place home, was a presentation about the history and traditions of the Monacan Nation.
+Through the descendants of the Preston family, who once lived at Smithfield and Solitude, the audience heard about the European history of the area.
+Fraction family members explored their ancestral story including arrival, enslavement, and exile.
+Residents from nearby Wake Forest presented a history of how their ancestors established a freed African American community following the Civil War.

 4 p.m.
 1872 Forward: Celebrating Virginia Tech Reception Hahn Hall Atrium